 For the majority of people, a well-designed therapeutic program that combines exercise, education and behavioral coaching can resolve their symptoms and get them back to living a life free from pain.

-And this is exactly where SWORD comes in.
+And this is exactly where Sword Health comes in.
 Our programs combine these three components to provide MSK care that’s convenient, effective and affordable, with the goal of getting people better and keeping them out of the labyrinth that lies ahead.
-In fact, SWORD members are up to 64% less likely to consider surgery (and up to 67% less likely to take medication, which is a topic for another blog post!)
+In fact, Sword members are up to 64% less likely to consider surgery (and up to 67% less likely to take medication, which is a topic for another blog post!)

-To find out more about how SWORD can help your people find freedom from pain without resorting to surgery, contact us today.
+See how Sword can help your people find freedom from pain without resorting to surgery.
+Request our demo.

 1 Kaiser Family Foundation analysis of the Bureau of Economic Analysis Health Care Satellite Account